Religious Liberty: What Matters Most

 While we should remain wary of increasing encroachments upon civil liberties by state and federal authorities within the context of the pandemic, it’s important for Adventists not to forget the leading role that apostate Protestantism will play in the final moments of earth’s history.

 At a time when evangelical entities are mounting aggressive partisan warfare against secular groups and ideologies by appealing to state and national legislators, Adventists should pause before jumping on the bandwagon.
 It’s important to bear in mind that many Christian leaders are working to establish Christ’s kingdom “as an earthly and temporal dominion,” with the expectation that He is to rule through “legal enactments,” that are “enforced by human authority.”
-Seventh-day Adventists understand, with the guidance of the Spirit of Prophecy, that it’s not the “decisions of courts or councils or legislative assemblies” that the “kingdom of Christ [is to be] established.”
-Rather, it’s the “implanting of Christ’s nature in humanity through the work of the Holy Spirit,” that Christ’s kingdom is established, and “the human agency for the accomplishment of this work is the teaching and practicing of the word of God.”
+Seventh-day Adventists understand, with the guidance of Scripture and the Spirit of Prophecy, that it’s not court decisions or Congress, or through a particular political party that will establish Christ's kingdom on earth.”
+Instead, it’s the “implanting of Christ’s nature in humanity through the work of the Holy Spirit,” that Christ’s kingdom is established, and “the human agency for the accomplishment of this work is the teaching and practicing of the word of God.”

 The assumptions held widely by many evangelical thought leaders for establishing Christ’s kingdom not only falls short, but, for Seventh-day Adventists, we are to bear in mind that there will come a time when such enactments by legislative assemblies at the direction of Protestant leaders will be aimed against Sabbath-keepers.